Dog bite: United States

-States that have enacted legislation that assigns liability include Michigan, Rhode Island, Florida, California, and Texas.
-Connecticut's dog bite statute provides for strict liability in most situations, subject to exceptions if the person bitten by the dog was trespassing or involved in a tort, or was teasing, abusing, or tormenting the dog.

-In modern times, the United States has not been receptive to the idea that the dog itself can be criminally liable.
+The United States is not receptive to the idea that the dog itself can be criminally liable for a bite.
 A California court explained that, although the tendency to anthropomorphize animals is understandable, especially with beloved pets like dogs, the law does not recognize dogs as having the mental state that can incur criminal liability.
 That is, although dogs and other animals may have the capacity to commit vicious and violent acts, they do not possess the legal ability to commit crimes.

+States that have enacted legislation that assigns liability include Michigan, Rhode Island, Florida, California, and Texas.